skipperkongen/mytornado/README.md

 message=Hello, World
 ```

 This will result in "Hello, World" being passed as the argument to the `message` parameter in the handlers `initialize` method.

-The section name `[RootHandler]` in the config file, matches the class name for the handler in the Python module.
+The section name `[RootHandler]` in the config file, must match the class name for the handler in the Python module.

 ## Multiple handlers in a single module